Skip to main content

 Review - The Hand of Merlin...
 Better than 2 Pair

-Image courtesy of Room C Games & Croteam
+Image credit: Room C Games & Croteam

 Strategy RPGs are a thing nowaday in more ways than one.
 They’re popular, and that popularity has led to variations within the genre.
 Some of them are straightforward.
 Some are deckbuilders.
 Some are roguelites.
 And some are combinations altogether.
 Game studios from big to small have started tapping into the tactical RPG market, and I think this probably has a lot to do with the ease of their development.
 Someone can make a game for peanuts, and it can sell like hotcakes if it’s actually done well.
 Hand of Merlin is a game that doesn’t look like would cost very much, but still tells a coherent story with enough variation from run to run to make it stand out against the others.